All Star Batman & Robin, the Boy Wonder: Continuity

 The All Star titles are self-contained story arcs existing outside of official DC Comics continuity.
 Despite sharing a label with Grant Morrison's All-Star Superman, All Star Batman & Robin exists in its own continuity unrelated to other books in the All Star imprint.

 Frank Miller stated that All Star Batman & Robin exists in the same continuity as the other storylines in his Dark Knight Universe.
 This consists of Miller's Batman: The Dark Knight Returns, its sequels Batman: The Dark Knight Strikes Again and The Dark Knight III: The Master Race, Batman: Year One and the Frank Miller/Todd McFarlane collaboration Spawn/Batman.
 Of these, only Year One is considered canonical to the mainstream DC Universe.
 This has been proven difficult as The Dark Knight Returns is set during the Cold War with an older Batman, while All Star Batman & Robin features a younger Batman in a more modern setting, specifically 2008.
 An additional story, titled Holy Terror, Batman!, was also to be included within the same continuity, but in 2010, Miller stated that he was no longer working on the project.
 He later clarified his statement by explaining that it would feature a new character called The Fixer rather than Batman, and not be published by DC.
-In 2007, Frank Miller's "Dark Knight Universe" was designated as Earth-31 within the new DC Comics Multiverse, composed of 52 alternate universes.
+In 2007, Frank Miller's "Dark Knight Universe" was designated as Earth-31 within the DC Comics multiverse, composed of 52 alternate universes.

 Reception

 Sales

 The series' first issue sold over 300,000 copies.
-The once-monthly series became increasingly delayed over time, to the point where only one issue was published in 2006.
+The once-monthly series was increasingly delayed over time, to the point where only one issue was published in 2006.
 When issue #5 was released, the series was placed on a regular bi-monthly schedule, with the exception of issue #10, which was postponed from an April 9, 2008 release to an August 27 release, and then to a September 10 release, which it successfully met, only for the book to be recalled due to a printing error that left numerous profanities insufficiently censored.
 That printing error aside, Jim Lee took full responsibilities for the series' delays, explaining that he was involved with the DC Universe Online video game, and that Miller's scripts had been written some time earlier.

 Despite drops in sales since the first issue, All Star Batman & Robin issues regularly topped DC Comics' highest-selling chart on the months when they came out.